zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/rdf-graph/query-and-visualize/query-and-visualize-the-rdf-graph.md

 Query 3 finds the 10  movies with the most actors.

-the use of a `LIMIT` clause to restrict the total number of results to 10.
+The use of a `LIMIT` clause to restrict the total number of results to 10.
 SPARQL also supports an `OFFSET` clause to skip several solutions before returning query results.

 1. Execute the following in a SPARQL paragraph.